cabforum/servercert/docs/BR.md

 ##### 7.1.2.7.11 Subscriber Certificate Key Usage

-The acceptable Key Usage values vary based on whether the Certificate's `subjectPublicKeyInfo` identifies an RSA public key or an ECC public key.
+The acceptable Key Usage values vary based on whether the Certificate's `subjectPublicKeyInfo` identifies an RSA public key, an ECC public key, or ML-DSA public key.
 CAs MUST ensure the Key Usage is appropriate for the Certificate Public Key.

 Table: Key Usage for RSA Public Keys